The Military Spouse Employment Review

 What is the Military Spouse Employment Study?

 The Military Spouse Employment Study will provide a current understanding of military spouse employment across the state of Washington, as well as recommended strategies for barriers to employment that are identified.
 The effort will include a statewide survey of military spouses, stakeholder interviews, and focus groups, alongside other research.
 The study launched in April 2023 and will conclude no later than August 2024.
+For a complete project overview, see slides

 What will be the outcomes of this study?

 The final report will identify opportunities to address direct and indirect to workforce participation workforce by military spouses.
 Strategies may involve collaboration among the military; federal, state, and local governments; and private, nonprofit, educational, and labor partners.
+The final draft of this study is due out in August of 2024.

 Why is this study being conducted?